Skip to Content

 How to Soak Senior Feed Correctly

-A 2:1 water-to-feed ratio is the starting point for most senior complete feeds.
-Add two cups of water for every cup of feed, mix, and allow to sit until the texture reaches an oatmeal-like consistency — typically 15–20 minutes in cold water, 10 minutes in warm.
-For feeds with significant beet pulp (Triple Crown Senior, Hygain Zero), soak longer and ensure it’s fully expanded before feeding to prevent choking.
+Aim for a 2:1 water-to-feed ratio.
+Mix and let sit until it reaches an oatmeal consistency — usually 15–20 minutes in cold water, 10 in warm.
+For feeds with significant beet pulp (Triple Crown Senior, Hygain Zero), soak longer and confirm full expansion before feeding to prevent choke.

-• Metabolic conditions (PPID, EMS): Choose low-NSC feeds — Triple Crown Senior (~14.7%) or Hygain Zero (<6.5%) — and always pair with tested low-NSC hay.
-See the complete Cushing’s disease management guide for the full dietary protocol.
+• Metabolic conditions (PPID, EMS): Triple Crown Senior (~14.7% NSC) or Hygain Zero (<6.5%) — always paired with tested low-NSC hay.
+See the Cushing’s disease management guide for the full dietary protocol.

-• Underweight or hard keepers: High-fat options like Nutrena ProForce Senior (11% fat) or Triple Crown Senior with added flaxseed oil or rice bran for extra calorie density.
+• Underweight or hard keepers: Nutrena ProForce Senior (11% fat) or Triple Crown Senior with added flaxseed oil or rice bran for extra calorie density.

-• Dental compromise only, otherwise healthy: Purina Equine Senior soaked to a mash — highly palatable, easy to prepare, works as a complete hay replacement.
+• Dental compromise, otherwise healthy: Purina Equine Senior soaked to a mash — highly palatable, easy to prepare, works as a complete hay replacement.

-• Feed 3–4 small meals daily rather than 2 large ones — improves digestion and nutrient absorption, and keeps stomach acid buffered throughout the day
+• Feed 3–4 small meals daily rather than two large ones — improves digestion, nutrient absorption, and keeps stomach acid buffered throughout the day

-• Introduce any new feed gradually over 7–10 days — abrupt changes disrupt hindgut bacteria and increase colic and digestive upset risk
+• Introduce any new feed over 7–10 days — abrupt changes disrupt hindgut bacteria and increase colic risk

 • Monitor body condition monthly using the Henneke Body Condition Score (1–9 scale) — target BCS 5 for most senior horses